-In the Chemical & Physical Interactions unit, students are led through a progression of three inquiry lessons that focus on the the differences between physical and chemical changes.
+In the Chemical and Physical Changes unit, students are led through a progression of three inquiry lessons that focus on

 Gather and analyze evidence to determine whether a physical change or chemical reaction has occurred.
 (75 mins)

 Engineer: Solve an Environmental Problem caused by Synthetic Materials.

 In The Engineer, students will research how a synthetic material is made and used, and what type of pollution it creates.
 They then work as engineers to determine what can be done to stop the pollution created by the synthetic material.
 (150 mins)